USEPA/WNTR/documentation/realtime.rst

   new values they should now be set to at the new timestep; this function should read values from the ICS
-* a function that will return a boolean value indicating whether the realtime simulator has finished
+* a function that will return a boolean value indicating whether the real-time simulator has finished

 For the ``UserICSLink`` example, let us define the following functions: